vivshankar/dune-privacy-demo/README.md

 # Dune Privacy Demo

-Use this application to configure your first OIDC application for client authentication.
-The application is built with Node.js and the [Verify SDK](https://www.npmjs.com/package/ibm-verify-sdk).
+Use this application to configure your an OIDC application that illustrates purpose-aware OAuth scopes and native purpose-aware consent.
+The application is built with Node.js, the [Verify OAuth SDK](https://www.npmjs.com/package/ibm-verify-sdk) and the [Verify Privacy SDK](https://github.com/vivshankar/verify-dpcm-sdk-js/).
 All UI assets can be found under [views](/views) and [public](/public).
 All views are written using vanilla HTML and JS and templated using Handlebars.

+This application uses IBM Security Verify as the identity provider to illustrate the capabilities.

 In this app, you can do the following -

-1. Authenticating the client using IBM Security Verify
+- Authenticating the client using IBM Security Verify with one or more purpose-aware scopes
-2. Logging out of the client, which revokes the tokens
-3. Viewing the authenticated user's profile by unpacking the id_token
+- Viewing the authenticated user's profile by unpacking the id_token
+- Simulating a shopping cart consent experience, where the user's email and address is requested as part of the checkout process for the purpose of shipping purchases.

 ## Pre-requisites